-The International Consultant will be responsible for delivering the following outputs:
+The National Expert will be responsible for delivering the following outputs:

 Deliverables/ Outputs Estimated Duration to Complete the assignment Target Due Dates Payment Percentage Certifying/ Authorizing officer Payment on acceptance of the inception report detailing proposed work plan, timelines and means of engaging effectively with country stakeholders.
-5 days 14 October 2020 20% UNDP EEP Head of Portfolio Payment on acceptance of progress report # 1 detailing the results of the 25 days 12 November 2020 30% UNDP EEP Head of
+5 days 14 October 2020 20% UNDP EEP Head of Portfolio Payment on acceptance of progress report # 1 detailing the database on 30 days 16 November 2020 30% UNDP EEP Head of existing renewable energy policies relating to solar energy.
+The database should be developed in MS Excel and supported by a separate folder containing the policies.

-Policy Gap analysis and data compilation completed.
 Portfolio Payment on acceptance of the progress report #2 detailing; a. guidance notes for the development of a solar energy policy, associated regulations and an operational guideline for the implementation of the solar energy policy; annexed to this report will be a draft Solar Energy Policy, draft regulations and draft operational guideline. b. outcomes of stakeholder consultations held and updated versions of the guidance notes for development of a solar energy policy, associated regulations and an operational guideline for the implementation of the solar energy policy; annexed to this report will be an updated Draft Solar Energy Policy, draft regulations and draft operational guideline for PNG.
 40 days 26 February 2021 30% UNDP EEP Head of Portfolio UNDP EEP Head of Portfolio Payment on acceptance of the final progress report detailing the Formulation of Solar Energy Policy, Regulation and Operational Guideline.
-10 days 26 April 2021 20% UNDP EEP Head of Portfolio
+15 days 26 April 2021 20% UNDP EEP Head of Portfolio